Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 On those freezing days, we reach for our large down parka jackets.
 If you’re visiting Banff in the winter, a warm jacket is the one thing you do not want to forget.
 They’re bulky and tough to pack, so we always wear ours on the plane.

-We swear, for some reason, Lake Louise always has the ability to put a chill in your body, unlike any destination.
+For some reason, we swear Lake Louise can always put a chill in your body, unlike any destination.
 We’ve always appreciated a good parka when seeing the sights in the winter months.
 As much as you may want to bring a few different winter jackets for options, it’s best to settle on just one since winter jackets are cumbersome.

 A pair of thermals is one of the secrets to staying warm in the winter.
-It’s pretty cold here in the winter, so we’ll even slip on a pair of thermals underneath jeans or regular pants to walk around town.
+It’s pretty cold here in the winter, so we’ll even slip on thermals underneath jeans or regular pants to walk around town.
 We’re not as tough as you might think when you need to slip on “snow pants.”
+You’ll never see a local wearing snow pants outside unless they’re on a job or enjoying a winter sport.

-Thermal underwear is essential to remain warm and dry.
+Thermal underwear is essential for remaining warm and dry.
 Your base layer is the first key to wicking away moisture and keeping your body heat from escaping.
-We always wear quality base layers when active in cold temperatures like hiking, snowboarding, scrambling, or camping.
+We always wear quality base layers when active in cold temperatures, such as hiking, snowboarding, scrambling, or camping.

-For the base layer, we recommend they fit snugly and are made from a noncotton material like nylon or wool.
+For the base layer, we recommend that it fit snugly and be made from a noncotton material like nylon or wool.
 We wear wool thermals from Helly Hansen and Smartwool.
-You won’t need thermal layers in Iceland during the summer, but it’s a great item to pack for the Fall and Winter.
+You won’t need thermal layers in Banff during the summer, but they’re a great item to pack for the Fall and Winter.
 Fall temperatures don’t always warrant thermals; however, it is Northern Lights season, so they’re a welcome layer of warmth on those cold nights.

 Footwear In The Canadian Rockies

 Choose a shoe that best fits your everyday needs.
-A trail running shoe is perfect for most hikers as it is capable both on and off the trail.
+A trail running shoe is perfect for most hikers as it is capable on and off the trail.
 That way, you get plenty of use out of your investment.
 Low elevation and easy hikes in Banff are on well-maintained trails, so a good pair of hiking or tennis shoes is more than adequate.
+However, as the steepness and difficulty increase, you’ll want a shoe with a reliable grip and good tread pattern.

 You should also be cognizant of your body’s health.
 Do you have previous injuries, or are you prone to ankle rolls?
 If you need extra support, do not hesitate to choose the best option for yourself.
 For most, these will be high-ankle boots.

-There has been a long debate on whether you need high-top boots or low-cut shoes to protect your ankles.
-Truthfully we own both types and like to wear high tops on muddy trails or areas with thick vegetation and shoes in warm and dry destinations.
-A still sole in boots helps carry weight on multi-day camping trips.
+There has been a long debate about whether you need high-top boots or low-cut shoes to protect your ankles.
+Truthfully, we own both types and like to wear high-tops on muddy trails or areas with thick vegetation on multi day treks and shoes in warm and dry destinations.
+The stiff sole in boots helps carry weight on multi-day camping trips.

 Trail Running Shoes

-We both have the Hoka One One’s Speedgoat 5, and they’re great on the trails.
+We both have the Hoka One One’s Speedgoat, and they’re great on the trails.
 They’re heavily cushioned, protecting your feet from uneven or rough surfaces.
 The tread pattern is not aggressive, so they feel comfortable with gravel surfaces or the gym.

 As I stated earlier, Banff’s low elevation and easy hikes are on well-maintained trails, so a good pair of hiking or tennis shoes is more than adequate.
 We mix it up, but if you plan to take big mountain hikes/scrambles, PLEASE wear hiking-specific shoes or boots.
 Too often, people get in trouble with the wrong footwear on a trail where a slip could mean serious injury or death.